 The studios previously partnered on Quantum of Solace and Craig's 2006 Bond debut Casino Royale.

-The films are expensive to make and market, with Quantum of Solace estimated to have cost around $200 million (124 million pounds).
+The films are expensive to make and market, with Quantum of Solace estimated to have cost around $200 million.

 But they have a good record commercially, and according to movie tracking website boxofficemojo.com, Casino Royale earned $594 million in global ticket sales and Quantum of Solace $586 million.

-Craig's first appearance as Bond was hailed as a refreshing change in direction towards a tougher, more serious 007, and reviews were overwhelmingly positive.
+Craig's first appearance as Bond was hailed as a refreshing change in direction toward a tougher, more serious 007, and reviews were overwhelmingly positive.

 Quantum of Solace fared less well with the critics, although positive reviews still outweighed the negative.

 (Reporting by Mike Collett-White, editing by Paul Casciato)